sap-tutorials/Tutorials/tutorials/angular-add-odata/angular-add-odata.md

     ![Reset the product list to an empty array](1-2.png)

-3. Now we want to add in the HTML call to get the ODATA information.
+3. Now we want to add in the HTML call to get the OData information.
 To do that, we will use the `$http` service to get the data.

     Change the `helloController` function to get the `$http` service from Angular